TripleDots-ops/UtubeGrabber-version-1/README.md

 I will contiune or at least come up with features like having a download directory because when you download a youtube video it goes where the program is.

+What it has:
+Can download from any youtube video as long you have the url

+MP4: Downloads video

+MP3: Downloads audio and converts to MP3 format

+Both: Downloads both video and audio formats

 The run program bat file suppose to be like this run the program without having to open the python file.
 It also has the install_requirements bat which can install the necessary imports though you can either do the pip install yourself or use the requirements.txt to install everything yourself.